surjithctly/jamstack-starter/README.md

 Now your project should be up and the Next.js frontend will be running on http://localhost:3000.
 Sanity Studio can be accessed using http://localhost:3000/studio.

+# Help & Support

+If you have trouble setting up this starter template, join on our [Discord Community](https://web3templates.com/discord) to ask for help.